henrylin2008/Data_Structures_and_Algorithms/2. Data Structures/Project/problem_5_explanation.md

-We've been asked to use a linked list for this problem; the add_block method runs in constant time, as it takes the input data and added to the end of the linked list, while the space complexity will be O(n), as the space increased with the size getting larger.
+We've been asked to use a linked list for this problem; the add_block method runs in constant time, as it takes the input data and added to the end of the linked list, while the space complexity will be O(n), as the space increase when the size getting larger.

 <h3> Time Complexity: </h3>